 - Source tree: a directory containing a collection of files. - Specification file: a file that describes how to build an RPM. - Makefile: a file used to automate the creation of a supplemental pack.

 To build a specific example, use the following commands:

-'''

-cd /root/example/<dir>
+cd /root/example/<dir> make

-make build-srctarballs

-make build-iso

-'''

 This will result in the following files being created: